MicrosoftDocs/power-automate-docs/articles/email-customization.md

 ---
-title: Customize Email with Power Automate | Microsoft Docs
+title: Customize email in flows with Power Automate | Microsoft Docs
-description: How to use Email in flows with Microsoft 365 or Outlook Email or mail notification
+description: How to use email in flows with Microsoft 365 or email or mail notification
 services: ''
 suite: flow
 documentationcenter: na